Instructor: Marina Bosi

 is your Stanford ID.
 For example, the write-up for homework 1 will be

 The presentation of your homework (write-up and code) will be evaluated for each of your submission.
-Well-presented homeworks will be awarded up to 2.5% extra credit.
-Poorly-presented homeworks will be penalized by up to 2.5%.
+A well-presented homework may be awarded extra credit.
+Poorly-presented homework may be penalized.

 Below are elements of a well-presented homework:

-Typed and scanned homeworks are equally subject to the guidelines above.
+Typed and scanned homework are equally subject to the guidelines above.
 Furthermore:

 This course includes a final project.
 The final project consists of the design and implementation of a simple perceptual audio coder.
 Groups of up to three students typically work together on the final project.

-Students may use the computer of their choice for the project, but Python 3.7 (http://www.python.org/) is the preferred programming language for implementation of the project coder.
-(Previous Python programming experience is neither required nor expected for this course.)
+Students may use the computer of their choice for the project, but Python 3.9 (downloadable at https://www.anaconda.com/products/individual ) is the preferred programming language for implementation of the project coder.
+(Previous Python programming experience is not required.)